top of page

 1

-If you want to work as a nanny with a fixed employment contract for a family, you will be subject to social security in Spain.
+If you work as a nanny with a formal employment contract in a private household, you are subject to Spanish employment and social security regulations.
 This means:

 2